griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 - Configure security: Allow SSH access
 - Login with key the usual way (e.g., ssh -i PMB.pem ubuntu@18.217.114.211)

-### Perform basic linux configuration
+### Software Dependencies
 Many of the tools used also have underlying dependencies, in many linux distributions these packages will already be installed and available.
 In this AMI setup however we start from a very basic Ubuntu distrubtion and we will have to install these dependencies.
 Ubuntu is based on the Debian operating system and so we can use the Debian based package manager `apt-get` for installation.
+Below the stand-alone dependencies required for each tool bioinformatic tool used in the course is supplied.

+#### Pre-Installation
+Describes the general system wide dependencies required for downloading files neccessary for installation
 ```bash
 # general tools for installation
 sudo apt-get update -y && sudo apt-get install -y \